SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * when deleting get this message..
 The new Shared Content could not be removed because the associated node could not be deleted from the graph.
+^ it should have a notification for each of published/preview

 * deleting a page needs to delete the widgets also and non-shared html

-it should have a notification for each of published/preview
+* deleting a widget needs to delete from graph also
+^ when no widgets left, will not delete existing does the same issue exist for all enbedded contentm, like pickers? allow empty destnodeids in replacerelationshipcommand?

 * instead of cloaked draft items in published graph, could: update contentpicker (etc) to not try and create relationships to draft items